Assistance with child care fees

 JET Child Care Fee Assistance is paid directly to your child care service on your behalf.

-Child Care Benefit for registered care is paid to you as a lump sum when you lodge your claim and it is assessed.
+Child Care Benefit for registered care is paid to you as a lump sum payment.

 Details you need to give your approved child care service

 When you enrol your child in a Child Care Benefit approved child care service, you will need to provide information to identify your family.
 This lets the child care service create a formal enrolment with us and lets them get the child care assistance payments on your behalf where you have claimed Child Care Benefit as reduced fees.
 They can then reduce your child care fees, so you pay less.

 If you are not claiming Child Care Benefit as reduced fees, you still need to give your details to the child care service if you wish to claim or be assessed for Child Care Benefit or Child Care Rebate in the future.
 This allows the service to send your child’s attendance information to us so that we can assess your entitlement.

 The details you need to provide to your approved child care service are your:

 - Customer Reference Number and date of birth, and